Introducing Solids and Texture

 Developing a Routine

 Depending on your family history of allergies, you may feel like delaying seafood, eggs, nuts and berries – but a delayed introduction of foods does not decrease your child’s odds of developing an allergy, and it may actually increase it!
 While a strong reaction in a younger child may indeed look scarier, it’s ok to try giving all allergenic foods one at a time after 6-7 months of age.
 The child who does react at 6-7 months old, certainly would have also reacted at 12 months old.
 If you want to be on the safe side, give these allergenic foods in the morning (so you can bring her into the doctor's office if necessary), and have some children’s Benadryl on hand.
-Start with a tiny amount - just peanut butter touching the lips can be the first day, and progress slowly from there - a bit more each day.
+Start with a tiny amount - just plain organic peanut butter touching the lips can be the first day, and progress slowly from there - a bit more each day.
+There are powders and different apps and companies can make it seem more methodical if you prefer, but a tiny amount of the actual food still seems best to me.
 After 3 days of her trying a new food, your baby has shown us she is not allergic!
+You can keep giving that food now, and start introducing more new ones!
 If you ever see a very strong reaction, such as hives all over and trouble breathing, this could be a sign of anaphylaxis, and you must go to the ER immediately.

 Table Manners